About this Page

 Any hospice determined to be non-compliant with the HQRP requirements may be subject to a reduction in their APU that becomes effective October 1.
-Through FY 2023, hospices are subject to a 2% reduction in their APU for failure to meet the requirements for HIS and/or CAHPS Hospice Survey.
-Starting with FY 2024, the penalty increases to a 4% reduction in their APU.
-For example, calendar year (CY) 2020 data affects federal fiscal year (FY) 2022 payment.
+Through FY 2023, hospices are subject to a 2% reduction in their APU for failure to meet the requirements for the HIS and/or the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Hospice Survey.
+Starting with FY 2024, the penalty increases to a 4% reduction in APU reduction.
+For example, calendar year (CY) 2020 data affects federal fiscal year (FY) 2022 payments.

 Any hospice found non-compliant will receive a letter of notification, which will include instructions for requesting reconsideration of this decision.